 Ketamine is a FDA approved anesthetic agent originally developed in 1962.
 It has been used primarily as an induction agent for general anesthesia in surgery for children, adults, and animals.
 Ketamine has a remarkable safety track record, hence its use in the pediatric population.
 Recently, it has been discovered that ketamine can be highly effective in treating depression, PTSD, Fibromyalgia, and other conditions.

 According to research studies, infusions of Ketamine to treat depression can be effective for 70% of individuals.
-Although the effects of Ketamine usually last for several weeks, some people can remain depression free for months.
+Although the effects of Ketamine usually last for several weeks, some people can remain symptom free for months and beyond.

 Most patients notice an improvement in their symptoms after their first or second ketamine infusion.
 Some experience dramatic results within hours of treatment.